missmatsuko/lighthouse-labs-challenge/2018-10/README.md

 Here is an opportunity to prove how powerful your Lighthouse-powering skills are!
 Write a function called `firstRock()` which will return the coordinates of the first rock in your grid.
 Consider how you might use one of your previously written functions to simplify your task!

 > #### Hint
-> Remember that [0] is how we find the first element of an array.
+> Remember that `[0]` is how we find the first element of an array.
 So, if you can get an array of all the rocks...

+### Challenge #16
+That was outstanding!
+Now do the same thing with `firstCurrent()`.
+Don't reinvent the wheel here, re-use existing code.
+This is one of the most important skills you can build as a coder...er, uh, I mean Lighthouse operator.

+> #### Hint
+> Remember that `[0]` is how we find the first element of an array.
+So, if you can get an array of all the currents...